-As we strive to phase out PFAS for all fiber-based packaging by the end of 2025, we are conducting significant research and development to identify suitable moisture- and grease-resistant alternatives.
-Currently, all in-house wet-molded fiber production is PFASfree, and we continue to work with our manufacturing partners to achieve the same standard.
+We strive to phase out all intentionally added PFAS for all fiber-based packaging by the end of 2025.
+Significant research and development activities are therefore conducted to identify suitable moisture- and grease-resistant alternatives.
+Currently, all in-house wet-moulded fiber production is PFASfree (contains no intentionally added PFAS) and we continue to work with our production partners to achieve the same standard.
 As a result, so far 34% of our fiber-based products are PFASfree.
-Despite this progress, continued efforts will be critical in 2024, as we have yet to identify a suitable alternative for all user applications
+Despite this progress, continued efforts will be critical in 2024, as we have